Bloch-Beilinson conjectures for Hecke characters and Eisenstein cohomology of Picard surfaces: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank for their hospitality and wonderful working environment, the Georg-August Universit\"at G\"ottingen, Technische Universit\"at Dresden, Mathematisches Forschungsinstitut Oberwolfach (MFO), Max Planck Institute f\"ur Mathematics, Bonn, Germany, the Institut de Mathématiques de Bourgogne (IMB), Dijon and the Institut de Recherche Mathématique Avancée (IRMA), Strasbourg, France, where much of the discussion and work on this project was accomplished.
+The authors would like to thank the following institutions for their hospitality and excellent working environments: Georg-August-Universit\"at G\"ottingen, Technische Universit\"at Dresden, Mathematisches Forschungsinstitut Oberwolfach (MFO), Max Planck Institute for Mathematics in Bonn, Institut de Recherche Math\'ematique Avanc\'ee (IRMA) in Strasbourg, Laboratoire de Math\'ematiques d'Orsay (LMO), Institut de Math\'ematiques de Bourgogne (IMB) in Dijon, and Institut des Hautes \'Etudes Scientifiques (IHES) in Paris.
+Much of the discussion and work on this project was carried out at these institutions.

-In addition, authors would like to extend their thanks to G\"unter Harder for several discussions on the subject during the writing of this article.
+The authors also thank G. Ancona, L. Clozel, D. Frățilă, J. Fresán, V. Hernandez and S.-W. Zhang for their interest in this work and for useful comments and discussions.
+Very special thanks go to G\"unter Harder for sharing his vision and his ideas, for constant encouragement and for several discussions on the subject during the writing of this article.
+We dedicate this paper to his memory.